LeTHaLOp17/TaskWith/README.md

 - Edit an existing task
 - Delete a task.
 - Change the status of a created task to move it into different columns.
-- Used the **.env** file for storing the Firebase API key, shouldn't expose to git
+- Used the **.env** file for storing the Firebase API key, not expose to git

 ## Task Checklist